 However, TUPE would prevent an academy using the transfer itself as a reason to make changes to terms and conditions for existing employees.
 They would only be permitted to make changes to existing contracts where they were unrelated to the transfer or where there was an economic technical or organisational reason for the change.

-If your school is considering converting to academy status or if you have already converted and would like advice regarding the issues above then please contact a member of our team for further information.
-For more information on the practicalities of converting to an academy (and the services we can offer to assist you with this) please click here.
+If your school is considering converting to academy status or if you have already converted and would like advice regarding the issues above then please contact a member of our Education sector team for further information.